Learning objectives

 - Most changes are small and temporary, requiring no major strategic response

-- Requires foresight and active involvement to recognize irregular changes
+- Requires foresight, active involvement, and ability to recognize irregular changes that break established patterns

 Reconcile change and continuity

-- Understanding past experiences essential for navigating future effectively
+- Understanding past experiences is essential for navigating the future effectively

 Decision-making capabilities